 Teaching Assistant

-- ▸Adapted teaching approaches for students with diverse backgrounds and learning styles
+- ▸Mentored 100+ students with diverse backgrounds and experience levels

 Context